-IELTS is a test of all four language skills: Listening, Reading, Writing and Speaking.
+IELTS is a test of all four language skills: Listening, reading, writing and speaking.
 You will take the Listening, Reading and Writing tests all on the same day one after the other, with no breaks in between.
-Depending on your test centre, your Speaking test may be on the same day as the other three tests, or up to seven days before or after that.
+Depending on your test center, your speaking test may be on the same day as the other three tests, or up to seven days before or after that.
 The total test time is under three hours.

 Read more about the IELTS test format

 IELTS band scores

 There is no pass or fail in IELTS, for both General Training and Academic versions.
 Candidates are graded on their performance, using scores from 1 to 9 for each part of the test – Listening, Reading, Writing and Speaking.
 The results from the four parts then produce an Overall Band Score.
 This unique 9-band system measures scores consistently – wherever and whenever the test is taken.
 It is internationally recognized and understood, giving you a reliable international currency.
 IELTS scores have a recommended validity period of two years.

 Why is the IELTS format fairer for you?